fanpu/website/_pages/cmu-online.md

 navigation: true
 nav_order: 10
 toc: true
+giscus_comments: true
 ---
 Education and knowledge should be accessible to anyone who is willing to learn.
 There are many great course offerings from the top-ranked Computer Science program in Carnegie Mellon University whose lectures are available on the public domain.
 The purpose of this page is to curate these courses, so people can learn from the best professors in the world without the hefty college price tag.
+I hope that this resource will be helpful for both people currently in industry aiming to improve their knowledge, current students to make course decisions or to do self-learning, and even prospective students to get a taste of what a CMU education looks like.
+In addition to courses, I have also included links to weekly seminar series which are held by various research groups.

 Courses which are accessible to undergraduates will have a
 <span class="badge rounded-pill undergraduate"> </span> tag.